What Makes Muscles Grow? (Jeff Siegel with TED-Ed)

 What Makes Muscles Grow: Age, Gender & Genetics

-Gender and age affect this repair mechanism, which is why young men with more testosterone have a leg up in the muscle building game.
+Gender and age affect how muscles grow and repair themselves, which is why young men with more testosterone have a leg up in the muscle-building game.

-What Makes Muscles Grow: Intentional Challenge & Smart Recovery
+How Do Muscles Grow?
+Intentional Challenge & Smart Recovery

 The body responds to the demands you place on it.
 If you tear your muscles up, eat right, rest, and repeat, you’ll create the conditions to make your muscles as big and strong as possible.

 It is with muscles as it is with life: meaningful growth requires challenge and stress.Jeffrey Siegel

 About TED-Ed Originals

 TED-Ed Original lessons feature the words and ideas of educators brought to life by professional animators.